 Again, before you sign on the dotted line, get advice from experts.

 The franchising pros are on the plus side.
 Even with a major brand, there’s no guarantee of success.
-But if you apply hard work and dedication to a proven business model, you’ll be on your way to owning a thriving business.
+However, if you apply hard work and dedication to a proven business model, you should get a thriving business in return.